Crackers (album): Background

 Following the release of the band's 1985 studio album Rogues Gallery, the band were approached by Telstar to create a Christmas-related party album.
 The album included cover versions of "Let's Dance", "Santa Claus Is Coming to Town", "Hi Ho Silver Lining", "Let's Have a Party!", "Do They Know It's Christmas?" and "Auld Lang Syne/You'll Never Walk Alone".
 The band re-recorded their own past hits "Cum on Feel the Noize" and "Get Down and Get with It".
 The remaining eight tracks were previously recorded songs from the band's catalogue, including the new single "Do You Believe in Miracles".
 The album was a success in the UK, where it reached No. 34 and was certified Gold.
 The later 1999 release Slade's Crazee Christmas would chart several times on the UK Budget Albums Chart between 2001-05.

+Speaking to Kerrang! in 1985, Noddy Holder said of Crackers, "This LP features 16 tracks, eight of our own in re-worked form plus eight covers.
+Telstar, which is distributed through RCA, approached us with the idea and we sat down to democratically decide what to put on it.
+It was fun doing the project and I hope it's fun to listen to."

 Although Slade's label RCA released "Do You Believe in Miracles" as a single, a deal was struck with Telstar to include the song on Crackers.
 After the single peaked at No. 54 in the UK, it was suggested that its inclusion on the album had caused it to fail to reach a higher charting.
 In a 1986 interview, drummer Don Powell said: "That could be a reason.
 Funnily enough, that was one of the bones of contention - Telstar said that they wanted it on the album, whereas we didn't because that would mean that it would split the sales between the single and the album.
 I know that if I personally like someone's single, and it's going to be on their latest album, then I'll wait and buy the album."